adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 ms = null;
 ```

 **NOTE:** usually you don't have to nullify a pointer declared inside a function, because it will get removed when the function exits.
-But you may assign "null" by hand if you need to destroy the object earlier for some reasons.
+But you may assign "null" by hand if you need to destroy the object earlier for some reason.

 ### Passing object's reference